 Quick review: VoIP for our purposes means that the phone system runs over your local network cabling and over the Internet.
 This means you need to have a good network implementation that’s properly managed, and you need reliable Internet service.
 We are going to stipulate that those two requirements are met and move on to the good stuff.

-First off, there may well be a cost savings from moving from a traditional phone system to a unified communications system.
+First off, there is often a cost savings when moving from a traditional phone system to a unified communications system.
 If we evaluate what you are currently paying for phone circuits, and add to that the maintenance and support costs of your phone system, it is not unusual to find out that these costs over a five or seven year period are more expensive than a hosted system.
-However, the real benefit is rarely these hard dollars.

 We keep calling the equipment being discussed “phone systems.”
 The more accurate terminology is a “unified communications platform.”
 A new VoIP system can pull together your office voice communications (desk phone), mobile voice communications (cell phone), interoffice messaging (Skype, Teams, or other chat program), interface with your Outlook, tie into your CRM (e.g., SalesForce), and on and on.
 It truly unifies your communications.

 Think about the productivity improvements.
-Imagine having a client call in for Sales, and the call is routed to the appropriate person regardless of where they are – office, home, on the road.
-Additionally, if that salesperson has to return a call from somewhere off-site, the number that shows up is his office number.
+Imagine having a client call in for Sales, and the call is routed to the appropriate person regardless of where they are – office, home, on the road – automatically.
+No more tying up one employee to call around and track down the necessary person while the customer sits on hold.
+(Additionally, if that salesperson has to return a call from somewhere off-site, the number that shows up is his office number.)
 Or if you have a group of folks who can handle a call, such as in Accounting or Marketing, the system can intelligently route incoming calls to whomever hasn’t received one in a while.
+And when you do have to transfer within the office, being able to see presence, or availability, saves wasted dials as well.

 Want all calls recorded?
 Not a problem.
 Would you like voicemails to be transcribed and delivered to your inbox so you can just read them as emails?
 Of course!
 How about dialing a contact from inside Outlook?
 Basic functionality.
 Can you copy a phone number from a website with your mouse and dial with a simple click?
 Absolutely!
 Conference calling, web conferencing, overhead paging, virtual fax machines… There are way too many options and features to list here!